The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 A Quick Note

-I've intentionally simplified certain brain and body processes and made an effort to avoid overly scientific terms wherever possible.
+I've intentionally simplified particular brain and body processes and avoided overly scientific terms wherever possible.

 Hopefully, this makes the article not only easier to read but more enjoyable as well.

-As an example; we will be using the term “cortex” throughout this article to describe the many processes of the cerebral cortex, instead of stating the specific areas of the cortex such as the anterior cingulate cortex or orbitofrontal cortex (which is a mouthful to say the least).
+For example, we will use the term "cortex" throughout this article to describe the many processes of the cerebral cortex instead of stating the specific areas of the cortex, such as the anterior cingulate cortex or orbitofrontal cortex (which is a mouthful, to say the least).

-Also, although the brain and bodily systems function as a whole to communicate, we will be focusing primarily on the areas directly associated with anxiety, while ignoring others.
+Also, although the brain and bodily systems function as a whole to communicate, we will focus primarily on the areas directly associated with anxiety while ignoring others.

 Neuroscience and Anxiety

-The incredible amount of progress in the field of neuroscience over the past few decades has led to a vast increase in our knowledge of how the brain works.
+The incredible progress in neuroscience over the past few decades has led to a vast increase in our collective knowledge of how the brain works.

-We currently have a better understanding of the causes and treatments available for anxiety as well as the potential future treatment options.
+We better understand the causes and treatments available for anxiety and potential future treatment options.

 Neuroscientific research on the brain and anxiety centers around the brain's detection and response to threats and how we create and respond to fear.

-The threat our brain detects and responds to can be physical; such as being in physical danger – or mental, such as thoughts and images related to a threatening event, or experiencing a loss of our sense of homeostasis (mental or emotional balance).
+The threats your brain detects and responds to can be physical, such as being in physical danger – or mental, such as thoughts and images related to a threatening event or experiencing a loss of your sense of homeostasis (mental or emotional balance).

 These potential threats can be real or imagined.

-The brain and body respond to these imagined threats in the same way as a real threat.
+The brain and body respond to these imagined threats the same way as a real threat.

 Research also shows the important role of stress in anxiety.